survivejs/react-book/manuscript/10_authoring_libraries.md

 ## npm Lifecycle Hooks

 npm provides various lifecycle hooks that can be useful.
 Let's say you are authoring a React component using Babel and some of its goodies.
-Even though you could let `package.json` *main* field point at the UMD version as generated above, this won't be ideal for those who consume it through npm.
+You could let `package.json` *main* field point at the UMD version as generated above.
+This won't be ideal for those consuming the library through npm, though.

 It is better to generate a ES5 compatible version of the package for npm consumers.
 This can be achieved using **babel** cli tool: